5- Driving on a Quiet Street

 Center position ➊: The most common position, with the vehicle centered within the lane.
 Coach your teen that they should stay in the center position under most circumstances.

 Left position ➋: The vehicle positioned to the left side of the lane.
-This is best used when approaching a hill or curve.
+This is best used when approaching parked vehicles and potential hazards on the right (if no oncoming traffi c).
+It should be avoided on a hill or a curve.

 Right position ➌: The vehicle positioned to the right side of the lane.
 This is usually done when making a right turn to allow for a safety margin on the left side of

 Coach your teen on these techniques for safely approaching an intersection:

 - Search for vehicles, pedestrians, signs, and traffic signals.